Abiorh001/Abiorh001/README.md

 ---

-I build the infrastructure around AI agents: how they execute tools, manage context and state, preserve evidence, and get evaluated.
+I’m a software engineer focused on **AI agent infrastructure and evaluation**.
+I build the systems around AI agents: how they execute tools, manage context and state, preserve evidence, and get evaluated.

-Based in Nigeria, I’m the founder of **OmniRexflora Labs**, **Workstream Lead at Flow Research**, and an **Expert Contributor at Snorkel AI**.
-My work connects backend engineering, agent runtime design, and hands-on evaluation of coding agents.
+Based in Nigeria, I’m the founder of **OmniRexflora Labs**, **Workstream Lead at Flow Research**, and an **AI Expert Contributor at Snorkel AI**.
+My work connects backend engineering, agent runtime design, and hands-on evaluation of coding agents across languages, toolchains, and execution environments.

 ## Current work